h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-07-SLAE_Assignment_6.md

-        mov ebx, esp                    ; move esp into ebx // changed the order push byte 0x1                   ; push 0x1 onto the stacked // added instruction pop esi                         ; pop esi off the stack // added instruction int 0x80                        ; call the interrupt to execute the execve syscall xchg esi, eax                   ; exchange eax with esi // added instruction int 0x80                        ; call the interrupt to execute the execve syscall, execute /bin/sh shell
+        mov ebx, esp                    ; move esp into ebx // changed the order push byte 0x1                   ; push 0x1 onto the stacked // added instruction pop esi                         ; pop esi off the stack // added instruction int 0x80                        ; call the interrupt to execute the execve syscall, /bin/sh shell
 ```

 The Assembly code is compiled by assembling with Nasm, and linking with the following bash script whilst outputting an executable binary: